-Student Affairs – Academic Honor and Social Codes
+Student Affairs.
+Academic Honor and Social Codes

 The Academic Honor Code plays a central role in the intellectual life at Bowdoin College.
 Students and faculty are obligated to ensure its success.
-Uncompromised intellectual inquiry lies at the heart of a liberal education.
+Uncompromised intellectual inquiry lies at the heart of a liberal arts education.
 Integrity is essential in creating an academic environment dedicated to the development of independent modes of learning, analysis, judgment, and expression.
 Academic dishonesty is antithetical to the College’s institutional values and constitutes a violation of the Honor Code.

-Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but are encouraged to refer their concerns to the Office of the Dean of Student Affairs.
+Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but are encouraged to refer their concerns to the Office of the Dean of Students.
 The College reserves the right to impose sanctions on students who violate these codes on or off campus.
 A thorough description of the Academic Honor Code, the Social Code, and the disciplinary process is included in the Bowdoin College Student Handbook online.